rubensr-pc/vscode-phpunit/README.md

 * Adds line decorations to the source line where a test failed
 * Shows a failed test's log when the test is selected in the explorer
 * Lets you choose test suites or individual tests in the explorer that should be run automatically after each file change
-* Forwards the console output from PHPUnit to a VS Code output channel
+* Forwards the console output from Codecept to a VS Code output channel

 ## Getting started
 * Install the extension